-Book Jared Johnson, a leading voice in digital health and health care marketing technology (martech), to keynote your conference or team event.
+Book Jared Johnson, a leading voice in digital health care marketing technology (martech), to keynote your conference or team event.

 From his fresh rapping skills to his personal storytelling about what motivates him to change health care, keynote speaker Jared Johnson captivates and inspires audiences across the country.

 Book Jared to speak at your conference or corporate event about how digital health and health care marketing technology are pointing us to the future.

 Jared Johnson’s presentation resonated well with everyone.
 I was touched because I too believe that health care is always personal.
 I really enjoyed Jared breaking the ice before his presentation by rapping.
 I could definitely see him going viral!

 Jared is a great presenter and his rap songs are the best!

 Entertaining and poignant while sharing innovative and human concepts.
 Keep inspiring and informing!

 Loved Jared’s energy and passion.
 Plus, first time I’ve seen someone rap to begin a session.
 Nice work!